maazadeeb/blog/src/pages/articles/2018-12-30---how-to-create-an-autoclose-modal/index.md

 1. Add and delete from the DOM
 1. Use `translate` and move the modal to some invisible viewport area

 ...and there maybe more.
 The whole point is, the modal should support the ability to be shown and hidden.
-How you choose to do it is completely upto your choice.
+How you choose to do it's completely upto your choice.
 We'll use the `visibility` CSS property in this article.
 We'll keep the modal hidden by default in the `modal-wrapper` class and add an inline `visibility: visible` when we wan to open it.
 Like

 ```css
 .modal-wrapper {